WxTu/Awesome-Partial-Graph-Machine-Learning/README.md

 * [awesome-masked-autoencoders](https://github.com/EdisonLeeeee/Awesome-Masked-Autoencoders)

 ## Contact
-If interested, you are welcome to contribute this repo by contracting wenxuantu@163.com.
+If interested, you are welcome to contribute to this repo by contacting wenxuantu@163.com.